 Hampi is purely worth the visit.
 This place is simply charismatic even in its ruins; thousands of tourists are attracted here to explore millions of monuments surrounding the area.
-Hampi is a great place to spend a few days around many religious places and discovering the rich, vibrant history.
+Hampi is a great place to spend a few days around many religious places and discover the rich, vibrant history.

 The beautiful landscape has a little oasis with lush greenery and fruit trees like palm, banana, and mango trees nestled near the river Tungabhadra River.
-Hampi hosts the famous Hampi Utsav (Festival) every year, since more than 500 years.
+Hampi hosts the famous Hampi Utsav (Festival) every year, for more than 500 years.
 It is a visual delight as all the monuments/ruins are lit at night and it is a cultural extravaganza of dance and music.

-Explore & Experience -
+Explore & Experience in Hampi, Karnataka-

 - Virupaksha Temple